Java-Programming-101/StoreProject/README.md

 - MySql Workbench  ( https://dev.mysql.com/downloads/installer/ )
   - Download and install MySQL, When given the option select the developer installation and accept all the defaults.
 You will be asked to create a root account with a password REMEMBER THE PASSWORD.
-  - When MySQL has been installed, The workbench should be accessable.
+  - When MySQL has been installed, The workbench should be accessible.
 Open it up and select the root user, you will be prompted for your password.
   - On the left hand side you should be able to see the word "Schemas" under that you should see a box with "Filter objects" in it, right click under there and select "Create Schema"
   - Call Schema "storedb"
   - Hit apply